 Some of the two challenging competitors of this OMA 5925CAI treadmill are:

-Horizon 7.0 AT Treadmill: This may cost you slightly less than the OMA 5925 treadmill, but you’ll get a longer deck, heavier weight load, and a more extended warranty life.
-You should definitively give it a look before making any decision (view at Amazon).
+Horizon 7.0 AT Treadmill: This may cost you slightly less than the OMA 5925 treadmill, but you’ll get a longer deck, heavier weight load, and more extended warranty life.
+You should look before making any decision (view at Amazon).

 Nautilus T618 Treadmill: The next one is Nautilus T618 which may need a slight increase in your budget, but it’s worth it.
 This machine is loaded with a more robust motor, extended deck, huge weight capacity, and a heavy-duty frame protected with an impressive warranty period — making it one of our top choice treadmills under $1500. (view at Nautilus)

-The bottom line is if your budget is around $1000 to $1200, going with the treadmills mentioned above can be a better buy for you.
+The bottom line is if your budget is around $1000 to $1200, going with the treadmills mentioned above can be a better buy.

 If you need a short foldable treadmill for your regular walking or light running session, the OMA 5925CAI can be for you.

-Again, we recommend you go with the one that perfectly meets your needs.
+Again, we recommend you choose the one that perfectly meets your needs.

 So, what is your opinion on the OMA 5925CAI treadmill?